-A series of concurrent one-week seminars at New York University's Washington Square Campus.
-Participants are exposed to the most recent scholarship in their fields while being given the opportunity to develop teaching and curriculum strategies for direct classroom application.
+One-week seminars at New York University's Washington Square Campus, participants are exposed to the most recent scholarship in their fields while being given the opportunity to develop teaching and curriculum strategies for direct classroom application.

 The summer seminar experience offers:

 Seminars run from Monday to Friday between nine thirty and five o'clock, with a break for lunch.

 Network Summer 2018: Monday June 11th to Friday June 15th, 2018

 - Classroom Teaching Effectiveness

 - Designing Student Assessments Using Technology and Media